Sophist-UK/Cura-PostProcessingScripts/README.md

 improved the surface quality still further, however in practice the almost unnoticeable stuttering was replaced by highly variable print speeds where a short segment (which was slowed) was bracketed by longer segments that ran at full speed, and this actually resulted in slightly lower print quality.

-This version of the script has been provided here for others to experiment with depsite these results.
+This version of the script has been provided here for others to experiment with despite these results.

-**Conclusion:** The algorithm needs improving for v0.2.0 to take into account that the firware accepts more than a single gCode instruction in advance of the currently printing one, and taking advantage of this to smooth out the print speed changes between segments.
+**Conclusion:** The algorithm needs improving for v0.2.0 to take into account that the firmware accepts more than a single gCode instruction in advance of the currently printing one, and taking advantage of this to smooth out the print speed changes between segments.
 (Detailed algorithm yet to be decided.)